 If soap and water are not available, using an

 alcohol-based hand sanitiser (with at least 60 per cent alcohol) is your best alternative for hand washing.
 It quickly reduces the number of germs on your hands, but is ineffective in removing dirt.

-Paying close attention to changes in your health, especially if you’ve recently returned from an overseas trip, can go a long way in preventing an outbreak.
+Paying close attention to changes in your health, especially if you’ve recently returned from an overseas trip.

 Singapore health authorities are closely monitoring the recent outbreak of the COVID-19 (Coronavirus Disease 2019), a new SARS-related virus.
-If you experience flu-like symptoms, such as a fever, cough or sore throat, within 14 days after returning from China, you should:
+If you experience flu-like symptoms, such as a fever, cough or sore throat, within 14 days upon returning to Singapore, you should:

 Avoid visiting loved ones in a hospital, as warded patients are more susceptible to infection.